CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 We start on the **ground floor** of the building - level with the ground.

-We can use **ordinal number** to describe the level we're on in the building.
+We can use an **ordinal number** to describe the level we're on in the building.
 Up from the ground floor, we are then on the **1st floor** (fir**st** floor) Up from the **1st floor**, we are on the **2nd floor** (seco**nd** floor)